-We are happy to provide regularly scheduled tours of the Vanka Murals on Saturdays at St. Nicholas Church, currently following COVID-19 safety protocols.
+We are happy to provide regularly scheduled tours of the Vanka Murals on Saturdays at St. Nicholas Church.
+Masks are no longer required for vaccinated visitors.
+Non-vaccinated visitors should bring a mask for their visit.
+See the “Special Notice for Visitors” below for additional safety information.
 Occasionally, church events force a rescheduling; so please do schedule in advance.

 Guided tours, provided by trained, enthusiastic docents last about an hour.
 In this time, you’ll gain insights into Vanka’s art and the experiences that shaped his ideas.
 Our terrific volunteer docents discuss and answer questions about Vanka’s early life, his success in Europe and his life in America.

 Private tours may be arranged with advance notice.
 Please complete the form below.
 SPMMMV requests a minimum of eight people or a donation of $80 to reserve an exclusive day, time and Docent.
 Private tours for smaller groups may be accommodated by combining them with other tours when possible.

 The first tour on Saturday, July 3rd will include some special activities for kids under 17.
 This is a docent-led experience with additional engagement opportunities for younger visitors.

 Advance registration requested: Schedule-A-Tour